tjfentie/GAME-Resource-Test/docs/support.md

     <ul>
       <li>Provides direct support to gamers with disabilities through the AbleGamers Peer Counseling program.</li>
       <li>Offers guidance on equipment selection, setup, and game accessibility options.</li>
-      <li>Operates a grant program that can help cover the cost of adaptive gaming equipment.</li>
       <li>Develops resources and training for both players and industry on accessible game design.</li>
-      <li>Focus on reducing isolation and improving mental health through gaming and community.</li>
     </ul>
   </div>
 </div>